Iran spins more centrifuges on US Embassy crisis anniversary

 “If they return to their commitments, we also will go back to our commitments,” he said.

+U.N.
+Secretary-General Antonio Guterres called on the Iranians to implement the 2015 nuclear deal, a spokesman said.

+“It was a very significant diplomatic achievement,” U.N. deputy spokesman Farhan Haq said.
+“He regrets any steps away from that agreement by any of the parties.”

 Maja Kocijancic, a spokeswoman for the European Commission, urged Iran “to reverse such steps without delay and to refrain from any further measures that would undermine the nuclear deal.”

 The White House in a statement, noting the 40th anniversary of the hostage crisis, said the U.S. “will continue to impose crippling sanctions” until Iran changes its behavior.
+The U.S. also imposed new sanctions Monday on members of Supreme Leader Ayatollah Ali Khamenei’s inner circle.

 Meanwhile Monday, demonstrators gathered in front of the former U.S. Embassy in downtown Tehran to mark the takeover.
 The resulting hostage crisis saw Islamist students seize the post in response to U.S. President Jimmy Carter allowing Iran’s autocratic leader, Shah Mohammad Reza Pahlavi, to receive medical care in the U.S. While some hostages found freedom amid the crisis, 52 Americans were held for 444 days until U.S. President Ronald Reagan’s inauguration in Jan.
 1981.